olgam4/articles/process/mob/README.md

 Let's imagine having a team of six people working on a project: if they all work on something different, the WIP is enormous.
 More often than not, it will mean a merging hell once everyone is done.
 Usually, it is recommended not to diverge too far from the `master` branch.
 Some will say that it shouldn't be further than `1 Day Work`.
 So let's say you do 🍐.
 You've cut your `WIP` to half.
 (Six people working on six features vs of three pairs working on three.)
 But you still have the same dangers as before.
 One duo may steer away for too long, whilst the other two duos are shouting at each other because one duo has merged something which broke everything the other 🍐 had been working on...

 Another problem which is sometimes easily fixed, is that duos tend to form and last.
 Alice and Bianca have been working together for six months now, so do Caroline and Daphne.
 Problem is that A and B are way better at their job.
 C and D do work better together, but never as well as the other two.
-You could switch around the people who work together, but that requires some team buidling and management you maybe would not have thought of beforehand.
+You could switch around the people who work together, but that requires some team building and management you maybe would not have thought of beforehand.

 <img src="https://github.com/olgam4/articles/blob/main/process/mob/white-field-photo-ziyhUwkiDnc-unsplash.jpg?raw=true" width="400" />